Move to the Universal GUI

-Moving from the Windows or Web GUI to the Universal GUI means moving from a 2-tier to a 3-tier architecture.
+Moving from previous generations of user interfaces, such as the Windows or Web GUI, to the Universal GUI means moving from a 2-tier to a 3-tier architecture.
 This chapter describes the required knowledge to work with a 3-tier architecture, and it helps you get up to speed in applying it within the Thinkwise Platform.

 What is Indicium